 Under United States law, there’s no law that demands you must hire a lawyer.
 You can even try to defend yourself in court.
 However, you will be at a disadvantage if you don’t team up with an attorney who understands the full scope of Virginia state law, and who has experience defending Virginia drivers in a situation just like you.

-Schedule A Free Consultation With Scott C. Nolan If You Have Been Arrested For Driving Under The Influence In Virginia
+Schedule A Free Consultation With The Law Office of Scott C. Nolan, PLLC If You Have Been Arrested For Driving Under The Influence In Virginia

-Schedule a free, no-risk consultation with Scott C. Nolan as soon as you have been charged with driving under the influence.
+Schedule a free, no-risk consultation with The Law Office of Scott C. Nolan, PLLC as soon as you have been charged with driving under the influence.
 Your initial case evaluation costs nothing and comes at no obligation.
 With his representation and diligence, you may be able to have your DUI charges reduced or dropped, which could change the outcome of your life forever.